redskyburning/lorem-lovecraft/README.md

 ### Testing your content

 Once your .txt file is in place in the `/book_source` directory the build process can handle the rest.
-Running `gulp books` will parse the .txt file into json and place the resulting file in the `/book_json`.
+Running `gulp books:parse` will parse the .txt file into json and place the resulting file in the `/book_json`.
 Running this job and checking the json is a good first step, or you can just run `gulp serve` and see the json in action.

 ## License